belchejs-UC/it3038c-scripts-1/Week6/README.md

 console.log("Using PATH module:");
 console.log(`Hello from file ${path.basename(__filename)}`);
 ```
-If you command out the path module using //  you will see that the script will throw an error:
+If you comment out the path module using //  you will see that the script will throw an error:
 ReferenceError: path is not defined

 Now, similar to Python, we can pass arguments to our scripts and handle it in our code.